Mastering Key Bindings in Emacs

 C-u 10 f you will see

 A keymap is an internal data structure used by Emacs to store keys and their associated actions.
-Keymaps are rarely modified directly, but through a set of commands that manipulate the data structure for you.
+Keymaps are rarely modified directly; instead, you modify them through a set of functions that manipulate the data structure for you.
 Most Emacs users will never interact with keymaps aside from indirectly assigning keys to them.

 It is possible for Emacs to enumerate all the active minor and major mode key bindings in a buffer by typing

 C-h m.
-This command is very useful if you want to learn more about what a major or minor mode can do.
+That command is essential if you want to learn more about what a major or minor mode can do.
 Likewise, you can type out parts of a complete key (say

 M-s) and then type